2016-20 Toyota Sienna: more competitive and powerful than ever

-Toyota’s history with minivans was not always as successful as it is today — but the current Toyota Sienna is highly competitive, and, with 198,124 sold in the US during 2017, quite popular, as well.
-America’s best-selling minivan, the Sienna nearly doubled the Honda Odyssey’s 2017 US sales — 198,124 to 100,307 — and came within striking range of the combined Dodge Caravan and Chrysler Pacifica (243,470).
+Toyota’s history with minivans started with slow sellers; then the Sienna took off (helped by the Odyssey’s transmission problems), and in 2017 they sold 198,124 Siennas in the US.
+That made it America’s best seller, with nearly double the Honda Odyssey’s 2017 US sales — 198,124 to 100,307 — within striking range of the combined Dodge Caravan and Chrysler Pacifica (243,470).

-The Sienna was created for North American, and was mainly styled by Toyota’s Calty Design Center in Newport Beach, California; some development took place in Ann Arbor, Michigan.
+The Sienna, which replaced the Previa, was originally created for North America, styled by Toyota’s Calty Design Center in Newport Beach, California; some development took place in Ann Arbor, Michigan.
 It is built in Indiana.

 The 2016 Sienna launched with a 266 horsepower V6, hooked up to a six-speed.
-The 2017 models gained an eight-speed automatic; the direct-injection V6, coded C-4S, was good for 296 horsepower and 263 pound-feet of torque, topping the Chrysler Pacifica.
-The minivan came with a standard 3,500-pound tow prep package with either engine.
+The 2017 models gained an eight-speed automatic; the direct-injection V6, coded C-4S, was good for 296 horsepower and 263 pound-feet of torque, topping the Chrysler Pacifica (which had a nine-speed) and the Dodge Caravan (six-speed).
+Either Sienna minivan came with a standard 3,500-pound tow prep package.

 The Sienna, through this run, could be purchased with all wheel drive — unlike any competitor.
 In addition, the Sienna SE had a lowered, sport-tuned suspension with 19-inch wheels, side-skirt body elements, and “smoke-look” trim, trying to play the part of the “swagger van” — more successfully, perhaps, than the old Dodge Caravan R/T. Inside, the SE had special gauge styling and heated front black-leather-trimmed seats with white stitching.

 The basic minivan